 This rating is given to those individuals who, during the rating period, did not consistently meet the institution's standards of professional performance.
 This rating must be given with 1) specific feedback as to which standards of professional performance were not met, 2) suggestions for improvement, and 3) a written commitment to assist the individual in accessing resources required for improvement.
-Improvement in performance is required within the next evaluation period provided suggestions for improvement were made and necessary resources for improvement were provided.
+Improvement in performance is required within the next evaluation period.